Cyclic Implicit Complexity: Preliminaries

 Bellantoni and Cook introduced in \cite{BellantoniCook} an algebra of functions based on a simple two-sorted structure.
-This idea was itself inspired by Leivant's impredicative characterisations, one of the founding works in Implicit Computational Complexity (ICC) \cite{Leivant91}.
+This idea was itself inspired by Leivant's characterisations, one of the founding works in Implicit Computational Complexity (ICC) \cite{Leivant91}.
 The resulting `tiering' of the underlying sorts has been a recurring theme in the ICC literature since, and so it is this structure that shall form the basis of the systems we consider in this work.

 We consider functions on the natural numbers with inputs distinguished into two sorts: `safe' and `normal'.
 We shall write functions explicitly indicating inputs, namely writing $f(x_1, \dots, x_{m}; y_1, \dots, y_{n})$ when $f$ takes $m$ normal inputs $\vec x$ and $n$ safe inputs $\vec y$.
 Both sorts vary over the natural numbers, but their roles will be distinguished by the closure operations of the algebras and rules of the systems we consider.
+We will sometimes call these functions \emph{safe-normal}.

 Throughout this work, we write $|x|$ for the length of $x$ (in binary notation), and if $\vec x = x_1, \dots, x_m$ we write $|\vec x|$ for the list $|x_1|,\dots, |x_m|$.